Lightning-Universe/Training-Studio_app/docs/source/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Use Research Studio to...
+   :caption: Use Training Studio to...

-   Run the Research Studio App <workflows/run_training_studio_app>
+   Run the Training Studio App <workflows/run_training_studio_app>
    Connect or Disconnect to a Lightning App <workflows/connect_or_disconnect>
    Run a Sweep or Experiment <workflows/run_sweep>
    Show Sweeps or Experiments <workflows/show_sweeps>